Edwina Tops-Alexander: 2013–present: Prizewinning record, third Olympics, hiatus and return

 In 2016 Edwina won the Miami Beach Grand Prix, the first Global Champions Tour round of the season.
 Edwina placed ninth in the individual showjumping during the 2016 Summer Olympics, with Lintea Tequila.
 She currently has Lintea Tequila, California, and Carentina De Jonter as her main horses.

-On 19 March 2017 Tops-Alexander won the Saut Hermes competition in Paris, on the mare California.
+On 19 March 2017 Tops-Alexander won the Saut Hermès competition in Paris, on the mare California.
 A week later, she announced an indefinite hiatus from competition due to her pregnancy.

 On 14 September 2017, Tops-Alexander made a return to 5* competition in Switzerland.
 "To be honest I never really felt like I was on a break.
 I was so busy I didn't even get time to read a book.
 I had a very easy pregnancy.
 I was never tired and I had no sickness except for having no appetite.
 I just enjoy so much spending time with Chloé and getting to understand her" said Tops-Alexander in an interview.

 Tops-Alexander was selected for the Tokyo 2020 Olympics and rode Identity Viseroel in the Jumping event.
 She was not able to progress to the final.